ahmedu007/hackernoon_React/README.md

    node -v
    ```

    you will need version 8.x or above to run this properly.
+Check [this link](https://nodejs.org/en/) for more details

 3. Install all dependencies: